Lead: Identification, Testing and Protection, 29 CFR 1910.1025

 - Determination of soil concentration.
 Obtain a soil test kit or submit a sample to an analytical laboratory of your choice.

-- Determination of blood leads level.
-Determined by blood sample taken by physician.
+- Determination of blood lead level.
+Determined by a blood sample taken by a physician.

-NOTE: The exposure level for lead in blood is 50μg/dl (micrograms per deciliter).
+NOTE: OSHA’s exposure level for lead in blood is 50 micrograms per deciliter (μg/dl).

 - Determination of surface lead level.
 Can be determined by convenient test kits.